06n1m0d/RogersCoolKids-picoCTF-2021/Disk, disk, sleuth! II.md

 `icat -o 2048 dds2-alpine.flag.img 18291`

-And then we get the flag
+And then we get the flag.